MGamalE/GitSheet/README.md

  We have discussed before, there is a git directory on your device where you store object and metadata for your git, for example:
    - Staging area
-   - local database (Your local repository)
+   - Local database (Your local repository)
    - Remote database (A copy of your remote repository)

 So, for working with any remote repository on any cloud service `ex: Github`, you should create a copy of that remote in your git directory.